Dublin Castle administration

 The Upper Courtyard of Dublin Castle.
 The Viceregal apartments are on the left.

-Dublin Castle was the centre of the government of Ireland under English and later British rule.
-"Dublin Castle" is used metonymically to describe British rule in Ireland.
-The Castle held only the executive branch of government and the Privy Council of Ireland, both appointed by the British government.
-The Castle did not hold the judicial branch, which was centred on the Four Courts, or the legislature, which met at College Green until the Act of Union 1800, and thereafter at Westminster.
+The Dublin Castle administration was the central executive government of Ireland under English, and later British, rule from the Middle Ages until the creation of the Irish Free State in 1922.
+The name comes from Dublin Castle, which served as the administrative and ceremonial heart of British authority in Ireland.
+"Dublin Castle" is used metonymically to describe British rule in Ireland, particularly the executive and civil service that governed through the Lord Lieutenant of Ireland and senior officials such as the Chief Secretary for Ireland and Under-Secretary for Ireland.

+The administration operated alongside the Parliament of Ireland (which existed until 1801) and the Privy Council of Ireland, implementing policies and managing patronage, taxation, and the civil service.
+Over time, the Chief Secretary for Ireland became the key political manager, while the Lord Lieutenant largely served a ceremonial and representative role.

 Head

-The head of the administration or Chief governor of Ireland was variously known as the justiciar, the Lord Deputy, from the seventeenth century the Lord Lieutenant of Ireland, and later the Viceroy.
+The head of the administration or Chief governor of Ireland was variously known as the justiciar, the Lord Deputy, from the seventeenth century the Lord Lieutenant of Ireland (informally the Viceroy from the nineteenth century).
 Before 1707, he represented the government of the Kingdom of England, then that of the Kingdom of Great Britain, and finally from 1801 that of the United Kingdom.
 He was also the personal representative in Ireland of the monarch.
 When the chief governor was absent in England, his authority was exercised by three Lords Justices.

 By the nineteenth century, the Lord Lieutenant was declining in importance by comparison with his chief aide, the Chief Secretary for Ireland: the British cabinet would invariably include the Chief Secretary, but only sometimes the Lord Lieutenant.

-The Government of Ireland Act 1920 gave the Lord Lieutenant a new role, that of the Crown's representative in the two new Irish UK regions of Northern Ireland and Southern Ireland.
+The Government of Ireland Act 1920 gave the Lord Lieutenant a new role, that of the Crown's representative in the two home rule jurisdictions of Northern Ireland and Southern Ireland.
 However, the Irish War of Independence and subsequent Civil War meant that Southern Ireland's institutions never came into operation and Northern Ireland's institutions were not established until 1921.
 Upon the independence of the Irish Free State from the United Kingdom in 1922, the Lord Lieutenancy was abolished, with its functions being transferred to the two new offices of Governor-General of the Irish Free State and Governor of Northern Ireland respectively.